 It's no secret that fried foods and fast food aren't doing your heart any favors.
 In fact, fried foods — more specifically, fried chicken and fried fish — are associated with a higher risk of death from heart disease, according to a January 2019 study published in The BMJ.

 There are several reasons why this might be the case.
 First, people often indulge in fried foods when they dine out and many of us don't know what type of oil our food is fried in.
-What's more, cooking at high temperatures can produce compounds that potentially cause cancer while continuously reheating the same oil has been shown to release free radicals in animal studies, according to August 2016 research published in Toxicology Reports.
+What's more, cooking at high temperatures can produce potentially carcinogenic compounds while continuously reheating the same oil has been shown to release free radicals in animal studies, according to August 2016 research in Toxicology Reports.

 Also, fried foods are often high in sodium, which can raise blood pressure.
 And last, but certainly not least, choosing unhealthy fried and fast food crowds out room for more nutritious foods that are good for your heart, such as vegetables and whole grains.